 • Tax Manager

-Chicago has long been one of the financial powerhouses of the Midwest, with a strong presence in banking, insurance, investment, and trading.
+Chicago is among the best US cities for finance jobs and has long been one of the financial powerhouses of the Midwest, with a strong presence in banking, insurance, investment, and trading.
 With many of the world’s big exchanges and financial institutions situated there, the city provides a plethora of opportunities across the finance industry.
 That has an appeal, and combined with its central location between the major sides, its lower cost of living relative to coastal hubs and an economy not entirely dependent on a single industry, you can begin to understand its popularity.
 Chicago also has a culture that is supportive toward business with like-minded professionals helping finance professionals network and work their way up the ladder.
-Whether entering the industry or moving on up, Chicago offers the best of both stability and scale.
+Whether entering the industry or moving on up, Chicago offers the best US cities for finance jobs of both stability and scale.

 New York, NY